MP Estate Planning UK

 Asset Protection Trusts Are Illegal

-By dispelling these misconceptions, we can see that APTs are valuable tools for anyone looking to protect their assets.
-Whether you’re a business owner, an individual with a high-value estate, or simply someone looking to secure their family’s future, an APT can provide legal protection and peace of mind.
+By dispelling these misconceptions, we can see that APTs are valuable tools for any homeowning family.
+Whether you’re a business owner, a parent planning for your children’s future, or a homeowner concerned about care fees and IHT, an APT can provide genuine legal protection and lasting peace of mind.
+Plan, don’t panic.

 Maintaining Your Asset Protection Trust